 Dining at a Distance

 Erie's local eateries, breweries and wineries are open for business and ready to give you a taste of our region!
-Restaurants are permitted to open indoors at 25% capacity, and are enacting extra precautions to ensure your safety.
-Many have even opened new or additional outdoor dining space to provide extra seating (and let you soak up that Erie summer sun!)
+Self-certified restaurants are permitted to open indoors at 50% capacity, and are enacting extra precautions to ensure your safety.

 Experience Erie Safely